 - A small chain grocery store, and some family-owned markets can be found in Stari Grad, and also in Hvar Town.
 If we’d had more time, we also would’ve loved to have purchased some of the fresh catch that local fishermen sold along Stari Grad’s harbor.

-- Hvar’s local buses offered transport between Stari Grad and Hvar Town; view the latest Hvar bus timetable.
+- Hvar’s local buses connect Stari Grad and Hvar Town.
+Here is the Hvar bus timetable.

-- See the Stari Grad and Hvar Town websites for additional details.
+- See the Hvar Tourist Board website for additional details.

 - Need more inspiration?
 This link contains an index of all my posts from Croatia.